-The Jackson Public School District's responses to the findings included in this report were not audited and, accordingly, we express no opinion on them.
+The Canton Public School District's response to the finding included in this report was not audited and, accordingly, we express no opinion on it.

 This report is intended solely for the information and use of the school board and management, entities with accreditation overview, and federal awarding agencies, the Office of the State Auditor and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.
 However, this report is a matter of public record and its distribution is not limited.